ros-industrial-attic/tolomatic/README.md

 # Overview
 ODVA confomrant Ethernet/IP interface drivers for Tolomatic stepper and servo controllers, where the ROS node is implimented as an Ethernet/IP adapter.
-Drivers depend on odva_ethernetp ['https://github.com/ros-drivers/odva_ethernetip'], a ROS-ready library implimenting the Ethernet/IP protocol.
+Drivers depend on [odva_ethernetp]('https://github.com/ros-drivers/odva_ethernetip'), a ROS-ready library implimenting the Ethernet/IP protocol.

 ## Implimentation Limitations
 Currently, only a stepper controller interface is currently implimented using explicit messaging, as the odva_ethernetp driver support of implicit messaging has limitations for multiple devices on the same network.